The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 Text annotation powers many real-world applications:

-- Customer Support: Training chatbots to understand and respond in context of the website.
+- Customer Support: Training chatbots to understand and respond in context of the website, and performing customer feedback analysis to improve service quality and customer satisfaction.

-- Healthcare: Extracting data from medical records or clinical notes and automatically classifying documents for better access and faster search.
+- Healthcare: Extracting data from medical records or clinical notes, automatically classifying documents for better access and faster search, applying healthcare text annotation to automate data extraction, and analyzing clinical trial records for research and patient care improvements.

 - Social Media: Identifying the sentiment of social media posts and tweets to flag potential hate speech, misinformation, or other harmful content for human reviewers.